BrenoFariasdaSilva/University/Distributed Systems/Activity 04 - gRPC/README.md

 sudo apt install make -y
 make setup
 ```
 Also, you need to have [Maven](https://maven.apache.org/) installed on your computer, as we have lots of dependencies on the client side, inside the ```pom.xml``` file, like `grpc-protobuf`, `grpc-stub` and `grpc-netty`.
 When developing this project, the `protocol buffer compiler` was version `libprotoc 23.0`, and Maven was version `Apache Maven 3.6.3`.
 If you have any problems with the dependencies, try to update them to the same version as mine or update them to the latest version.
+The `pom.xml` file is inside the `client` directory already contains the version of the dependencies that i used, so you don't need to worry about that.

 ## How to use
 The avaliable commands are: